baidu-research/HNN/README.md

 ## Bilingual Lexicon Induction
 The following will reproduce Table 3 of the paper.

-First, download the fasttext embeddings and dictionaries at [MUSE](https://github.com/facebookresearch/MUSE).
+First, download the fasttext embeddings and dictionaries.
 ```
 ./get_data.sh
 ```